coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 * Display query summary
 * Display the tabs sections

-This will result in a fairly simple result page without the option for your users to search using free text queries.
+This will result in a simple result page without the option for your users to search using free text queries.

 If you followed the first part of this series of blogs, you might have removed the search box already to use a global one in the header.
 Just make sure that the id of the search page used for listing is not the one being referenced as an external component, since it will bind the search box to your listing page.